luismfonseca/nodemcu-mispec/README.md

       end)

       eventually(ko, 5, 1000) -- 5 times with 1s pauses it will run ko and fail

-    end)
+      eventually(ok) -- although it's possible to have several eventualities, execution order is not garanteed

+      ok(true) -- this will also be executed potentially before those eventualities have passed end)

     it:should('have multiple tests', ok) -- they will be executed sequentially